 About Luke Chambers

-General tinkerer, web tailor, user-centred design soldier and tall-ship sailor, Luke Chambers is one half of the partnership behind UX Mastery.
-He is also a user experience designer at Penguin Books Australia, and freelances under the name Experia Digital.
-Throughout his day he tells stories and explains to people the "why" of the designs that happen behind the visuals.
+General tinkerer, web tailor, user-centred design soldier and tall-ship sailor, Luke Chambers co-founded UX Mastery to help you get started and get better at UX.
+He has championed user experience design at Penguin Books Australia, and currently consults through Experia Digital.
+Throughout his day he listens, sketches, tells stories and explains to people the "why" of the design that happens behind the visuals.
 He lives in a tumbledown farmhouse in Melbourne with his wife, and has two chooks.

 Twitter | LinkedIn